muratkeremozcan/ui-testing-best-practices/sections/advanced/reaching-ui-state.md

   // your original test

-  cy.wait(5000); // 1 time wait so tha the after() step records all the network without missing anything });
+  cy.wait(5000); // one-time wait so that the after() step records all the network without missing anything

+  // the rest of your original test
+});

 // playing the stubbed network